reneeverly/slide-deck-template/README.md

 # slide-deck-template
 Slide deck template which can be presented via web or converted to PDF/UA.

-The font used in the default theme is the wonderful RoadUA by MintType, CC BY-ND.
-PDF/UA requires that fonts be embedded in the document, so using a nice freely licensed font makes that a lot easier.
+PDF/UA requires that fonts be embedded in the document, so using nice freely licensed fonts makes that a lot easier.
+* The standard font is [RoadUA](https://github.com/agentyzmin/Road-UA-Font/) by MintType, licensed CC BY-ND 4.0.
+* The italic font is a modified version of [MLModern](https://ctan.org/pkg/mlmodern) by B. Jackowski, J.M Nowacki, and Daniel Benjamin Miller, licensed LPPL 1.3c; It was converted to TTF via [these instructions](https://www.reddit.com/r/LaTeX/comments/p4r53g/where_can_i_get_the_mlmodern_font_as_a_ttf_file/), and then adjusted to match the metrics of RoadUA [using these instructions](https://www.maxkohler.com/posts/2022-02-19-fixing-vertical-metrics/).

 The PDF rendering engine is the lovely Weasyprint, which is available via apt, brew, etc.